mahraz-hasnat/ASP.NET-AHAL/README.md

 # ASP.NET Practicals for Web Application
 ### This is a simple project about student and course where we can do CRUD Operations.
-The goal is to learn CRUD Operations using C#.NET , ASP.NET Framework.
+The goal is to learn CRUD Operations using C#, ASP.NET Framework.

 Run this project by following 👇👇
 - Install and Setup Visual Studio